 The course is run online, and can be followed wherever you are in the world :

 The on-line course: The course consists of ten units, each divided into four or five sections, which fully cover the course syllabus and give extensive exam practice.
 Each unit contains video and/or Powerpoint (with audio) input, guided reading activities and tasks.
 The tasks are designed to : a) check that you have understood the input; b) check that you can apply the input to your teaching; and c) give exam practice.
 In addition, you will take part in on-line seminars (fifteen in all, restricted to six people to ensure full participation, and arranged at times requested by participants), participate in interactive forums, and have as much tutor contact as you wish.
 In all the units there are tasks to send us for evaluation, and we are available for consultation via e-mail, forums and Skype if ever you have a problem.

-a) The online course : You can enrol for Module One at any time and have up to two years access to the course materials from the date of enrolment, allowing you to work at your own pace.
+a) The online course : You can enrol for Module One at any time and will have access to the course materials from the date of enrolment to the June 2022 exam, allowing you to work at your own pace.
 Most of our candidates complete within an academic year, and some more quickly.
-However, the two year period means that, if you have unexpected problems after starting, you can take a break from study and then pick up again where you left off.
+However, we do advise early enrolment as it means that if you have unexpected problems, you can take a break from study and then pick up again where you left off.

 b) Face to face seminars : These are only run if there are a sufficient number of participants and are currently suspended due to COVID.
 In future, contact us for details of dates, or follow our Facebook page to receive announcements of planned seminars

 a) 100% On-line Full course : Paid in one instalment on enrolment - €732*